DongDuong2001/DongDuong2001/README.md

 ## Key Projects

 ### **lab68dev-platform**
-- Designed and architected a scalable, modular platform for extensible development workflows
+- Architected a scalable, modular platform for extensible development workflows
-- Implemented service-oriented backend with focus on performance and maintainability
+- Designed backend services with emphasis on performance, maintainability, and clean structure
-- Integrated modern DevOps practices (Dockerized services, CI-ready structure)
+- Applied containerization and DevOps practices to support deployment and scalability

 ### **lab68cv builder**
-- Developed a production-ready CV builder with a clean, user-centric interface
+- Developed a production-ready CV builder with a user-focused interface
-- Built using modern frontend stack with optimized rendering and responsiveness
+- Implemented responsive frontend architecture with optimized rendering performance
-- Focused on usability engineering principles to enhance user experience
+- Applied usability engineering principles to improve user interaction and accessibility

 ### **SlideGlint — Markdown to Presentation Engine**
-- Engineered a tool that converts Markdown into structured, presentation-ready slides
+- Built a Markdown-to-slide engine for generating structured presentation content
-- Designed parsing and transformation logic to map content into slide components
+- Designed parsing and transformation logic to convert text into slide components
-- Focused on simplicity, speed, and developer-friendly workflow for content creation
+- Focused on developer efficiency and streamlined content creation workflows

 ---